 - Tinea versicolor: A fungal infection that results in patches of lighter or darker skin

-Guanche says, "If white macules or spots are developing in non-sun-exposed areas, it would be important to be seen and get a definitive diagnosis."
+While white spots are not typically cause for alarm, there are times when a professional opinion may be required.
+For example, Guanche says, "If white macules or spots are developing in non-sun-exposed areas, it would be important to be seen and get a definitive diagnosis."
+You want to ensure that they aren't a sign of something more serious.

 The bottom line: White age spots on your skin are probably not any more concerning than your typical sunspots, but get to a dermatologist to make absolutely sure.
 And don't forget to slather on some sunscreen before you head out.